-Jennifer Rice was elected as the MLA for North Coast in May 2013, and re-elected in May 2017.
+Jennifer Rice was elected MLA for North Coast in 2013, and re-elected in 2017.

-Jennifer is the New Democrat Opposition spokesperson for Rural and Northern Health, Northern Economic Developement, and is deputy spokesperson for Children and Family Development.
+Jennifer is the Parliamentary Secretary for Emergency Preparedness, and previously served as the Official Opposition spokesperson for Rural and Northern Health, Northern Economic Development, and is deputy spokesperson for Children and Family Development.

 A former city councillor for the municipality of Prince Rupert, Jennifer sat on her local Ferries Advisory Committee and on the North West Regional Hospital District board.